In-context Learning Generalizes, But Not Always Robustly: The Case of Syntax

-There are few studies of the syntactic abilities of LMs when supervised via ICL. \citet{hu2023prompting} assess LLMs on metalinguistic judgments, finding that prompting underestimates syntactic awareness compared to probability measurements.
-Our findings extend this conclusion to out-of-distribution generalization settings, suggesting that this issue may be even more pronounced when test examples are not identically structured to the exemplars given to the model.
-When fine-tuning, larger models generally have inductive biases that align more strongly with syntactic structure \citep{mueller-linzen-2023-plant}, and so it is plausible that greater scale should also lead to syntax-sensitive behavior when using ICL.
-Nonetheless, as we have seen, scale does not necessarily lead to more robust generalization given in-context supervision.
-Also going against the maxim of bigger being better is the Inverse Scaling Prize \citep{mckenzie2023inverse}; the competition participants discovered particular phenomena on which larger language models perform systematically worse in few-shot ICL settings.
+\citet{hu-levy-2023-prompting} prompt LLMs on metalinguistic judgments; they find that prompting underestimates syntactic awareness compared to probability measurements.
+Our findings extend this conclusion: this issue is more pronounced when test examples are not identically structured to the exemplars.
+When fine-tuning, larger models generally have inductive biases that align more strongly with syntactic structure \citep{mueller-linzen-2023-plant}, so it is plausible that greater scale should lead to more syntax-sensitive behavior when using ICL.
+Nonetheless, this is not what we find.

-Crucially, the majority of benchmarking tasks rely on data where the training and test sets are drawn from the same distribution, which limits our understanding of the models' generalization abilities and inductive biases \citep{linzen-2020-accelerate}. \citet{saparov-he-greedy-2023} find that LLMs are prone to relying on spurious correlations that hinder robust generalization. \citet{drozdov-2023-compositional} find that a pipelined chain-of-thought reasoning method can yield robust reasoning, however.